 Jordan E. Angell, M.D., F.A.C.S.

 Dr. Angell practices general urology and specializes in minimally invasive techniques to treat urological conditions.
 His expertise includes robotic, laparoscopic, and endoscopic management of prostate, bladder and kidney cancer, as well as minimally invasive treatments for ureteral disease, benign prostatic hyperplasia (BPH/enlarged prostate), kidney stones and the medical and surgical management of erectile dysfunction including penile prosthesis.
+He also performs the UroLift procedure for the treatment of BPH/enlarged prostate.

 He was elected to the prestigious Alpha Omega Alpha National Honor Medical Society in 2006, and he received the Tauber Scholarship from George Washington University for two consecutive years.
 While in medical school, Dr. Angell was elected to the Gold Humanism Honor Society, which is comprised of individuals who have been recognized for practicing patient-centered medical care by modeling the qualities of integrity, excellence, compassion, altruism, respect and empathy.
 During his last year of residency at Emory University School of Medicine, Dr. Angell was the urology chief resident.
 His honors also include the William Hollis Cooner Outstanding Urology Resident Award and the Outstanding Urologic Laparoendoscopic Resident Award, both from Emory University.